 - The entitlement to the Finnish social security (family and some other benefits) and a KELA card when working four (4) months in Finland for EU/EEA/Switzerland citizens.

 - EU/EEA citizens and their families are entitled to the services of the municipal health care at the moment they arrive in Finland.
-The costs are higher than for those entitled to the full Finnish social security.
+The costs are higher than for those who have a permanent home municipality.

 - Family members of the EU/EEA citizens are entitled to some social benefits when the employee starts to work in Finland.